nikiTomov01/2D-Sandbox-Game/README.md

   1. Attach the 'Inventory' script to a game object.
   2. Assign the player game object to the 'player' field.
   3. Implement the 'OnItemChanged' event to respond to inventory changes.

+#InventoryUI
+### Introduction
+  The 'InventoryUI' class represents the user interface(UI) for displaying the player's inventory in the game.
+It works in conjuction with the 'Inventory' class to update the UI when the inventory changes.

+###Public Fields